Traditional African Mask with Intricate Carving and Wickerwork | Mid-20th Century

 Cultural Significance

 Masks such as this held profound ceremonial importance among the Chokwe people.
-Used in initiation rites, dances, storytelling, and spiritual practices, they served as powerful connections between the living and the ancestral world.
-Believed to embody spirits, masks were worn by ritual specialists during sacred performances, guiding communities through rites of passage, religious ceremonies, and cultural narratives.
-Beyond aesthetics, they represent identity, heritage, and spiritual authority.
+Used in initiation rites, dances, storytelling, and spiritual ceremonies, they served as symbolic connections between the living and the ancestral world.
+Believed to embody spirits, these masks were worn by ritual specialists during sacred performances, guiding communities through rites of passage and religious traditions.
+Beyond their visual beauty, they represent cultural identity, heritage, and spiritual authority.

 Condition

 The mask remains in excellent condition with well-preserved carvings and adornments.
-Signs of wear, surface patina, and natural aging affirm its authenticity and long history of ceremonial use.
+Visible wear, surface patina, and natural aging affirm its authenticity and historical use.

 Height: 14 in